By Alyse Bacine

 What matters isn't the specific technique but the quality of presence you bring to it.
 Approach your inner child with genuine curiosity and compassion rather than an agenda to "fix" anything.

 Your inner child cannot heal in the same environment that caused the wounds.
-You must establish internal and external safety before more profound healing can occur.
+Creating safety means establishing both internal and external conditions that support your healing process.

-Internal safety comes from developing the capacity to regulate your nervous system when triggered and maintaining a compassionate stance toward yourself even during difficult emotions.
+Internal safety comes from developing the capacity to regulate your nervous system and maintain a compassionate stance toward yourself even during difficult emotions.
 Practices like mindful breathing, body scanning, and self-compassion meditations build this internal safety.

-External safety involves making conscious choices about one's environment and relationships.
-This might mean setting boundaries with people who trigger one's wounds, creating predictable daily routines, or temporarily reducing stressors while doing this profound work.
+External safety involves making conscious choices about your environment and relationships.
+This might mean setting boundaries with people who trigger your wounds, creating predictable daily routines, or temporarily reducing stressors while doing this profound work.

 Many people attempt to bypass this safety phase, rushing into excavating painful memories before they've built the capacity to hold these experiences.
 This approach often leads to being overwhelmed, reinforcing the nervous system's belief that these emotions are too much to bear.